-This Management's Discussion and Analysis ("MD&A") for Almaden Minerals Ltd. ("Almaden" or the "Company") has been prepared based on information known to management as of August 11, 2011.
-This MD&A is intended to help the reader understand the condensed consolidated interim financial statements of Almaden.
+This Management's Discussion and Analysis ("MD&A") for Almaden Minerals Ltd. ("Almaden" or the "Company") has been prepared based on information known to management as of November 14, 2011.
+The MD&A is intended to help the reader understand the condensed consolidated interim financial statements of Almaden as at September 30, 2011, and for the three and nine months ended September 30, 2011 and 2010, and the related notes attached therto, which were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").